input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-tx.md

   Submit Command

-  The submit command will submit a signed transaction to a cardano node via a marlowe-chain-sync instance.
-It waits until the transaction is confirmed and found in a block by marlowe-chain-sync The options that can be configured for this command are:
+  The submit command will submit a signed transaction to a Cardano node via a marlowe-chain-sync instance.
+It waits until the transaction is confirmed and found in a block by marlowe-chain-sync.
+  The options that can be configured for this command are:

     • The era of the transaction (babbage or conway)